Servicemember Protection From Court Actions and Repossessions

 These provisions of the Act have been used most frequently in foreclosure and domestic relations cases.

-Foreclosure.
-No lender, including credit unions, banks, and individuals, may foreclose on, seize, or sell the homes of military personnel during active duty or up to one year thereafter unless the foreclosure is pursuant to a court order or a waiver by the servicemember.
+No lender, including credit unions, banks, and individuals, may foreclose on, seize, or sell the homes of military personnel during active duty or up to one year thereafter unless the foreclosure is pursuant to a court order or a waiver by the service member.
 (Originally, the period of protection was during active duty and for 90 days afterwards; however, the protection was extended to nine months in 2008.
 Then, in 2012, the protection was extended to one year.
-The protection was set to revert back to 90 days at the end of 2014, but the one-year protection provision was extended and will now expire on December 31, 2015.
+The protection was set to revert back to 90 days at the end of 2014, but has been extended several times and will now expire on December 31, 2017.
 At that time, the protection will go back to 90 days, unless it is extended again.)

 To be eligible for this protection, you must have taken out the mortgage before you began active duty.